learn-co-curriculum/react-ts-react-app-example/README.md

 the app was loaded, and the `<p>` section includes the brief text on JSX.

 The `ExampleComponent` contains the sunglasses GIF.
-In the `src` folder, take a look at `ExampleComponent.js`.
-You'll see a file very similar to `App.js`, containing `<img>` and `<p>` elements.
+In the `src` folder, take a look at `ExampleComponent.tsx`.
+You'll see a file very similar to `App.tsx`, containing `<img>` and `<p>` elements.

-By including `<ExampleComponent />` in `App.js`'s JSX, we are able to use the contents of the component.
+By including `<ExampleComponent />` in `App.tsx`'s JSX, we are able to use the contents of that component.
 If you copy and paste `<ExampleComponent />` so it is listed two times in a row, _two_ GIFs will appear on the page.
 Try this now.

-What about the rest of `App.js`, though?
+What about the rest of `App.tsx`, though?
 Moving out from the middle, we see this JSX code is the _return_ value of a function called `App`:

 ```js